What is the meaning of ‘CIO’?

 Our fractional CIOs are uniquely suited to mid-market businesses.
 They have outstanding technical expertise.
 They are strategic thinkers.
 They understand how to use technology to drive growth.
 But they are also suited to the culture and reality of mid-market business.

-Whatever the needs of the company, our CIOs operate from the fundamental idea of linking systems and digital strategy to business objectives.
+Whatever the remit, our CIOs operate from the fundamental idea of linking a business’s systems and digital strategy to business objectives.
 This should be the goal of every innovative company because when the two disciplines are connected, we see real, sustainable growth.